gaehlerm/SoftwareEngineering/README.md

 Of course, this book is not only for PhD students.
 There are also many programmers who never learned proper software engineering.
 Though as you are reading this book here, chances are that you have already read some other books and that you are familiar with many of the things I am writing about.
 But I believe there are still some novel ideas in this book that you can utilize to enhance your code.

-At the same time, I'd like to mention what this book isn't.
+At the same time, I'd like to mention what this book isn't about.
 It doesn't teach you fancy modern topics in computer science.
 It doesn't teach you how to develop artificial intelligence, high-performance computing, web development, databases, distributed systems, etc. I simply lack the scope and knowledge to cover all these topics.
 Though I'm confident that the principles taught throughout this book will help you with these topics, as they all require good software engineering skills.

 ## Writing this book